-They're those unwanted little fees that appear on your credit card statements.
-See how some interest charges are calculated and how to steer clear of them for good.
-Even learn how taking advantage of grace periods can ultimately become your saving grace.
+See how some interest charges are calculated, learn how to steer clear of them for good, and find out how taking advantage of grace periods can ultimately become your saving grace.